dibyendumajumdar/simpledbm/simpledbm-docs/docs/html/_sources/network-api.txt

 ::

   /**
    * A Session encapsulates an interactive session with the server.
+Each session
-   * Each session can only have one active transaction at any
+   * can only have one active transaction at any point in time.
+Clients can open
-   * point in time.
-Clients can open multiple simultaneous
+   * multiple simultaneous sessions.
+   *
+   * All sessions created by a SessionManager share a single network connection
-   * sessions.
+   * to the server.
    */
   public interface Session {

     /**
      * Closes the session.
 If there is any outstanding transaction, it will
      * be aborted.
 Sessions should be closed by client applications when no